martincostello/blog/content/posts/implementing-a-custom-github-token-broker.md

 ## Conclusion

 Before I implemented my GitHub token broker, I was storing GitHub access tokens in GitHub Actions secrets, with the same broadly-scoped GitHub PAT being used across dozens of repositories.

 Now with the GitHub token broker, I've been able to delete _every single GitHub PAT_ from my GitHub Actions secrets.
 Where possible, every scenario now uses a GitHub app installation access token with the minimum permissions required scoped to only the repositories that need it.
 For the few scenarios where I still need to use a GitHub PAT, I have generated new tokens with the minimum scopes required and stored them in an [Azure Key Vault][azure-key-vault] instance.
 If any one token is compromised, I can revoke it and generate a new one without it affecting other repositories.
+The token broker also has a "kill-switch", so if there's ever an issue with the token broker itself, I can disable it and revoke all tokens it has issued.

 I hope you've found this post interesting and that it has given you some ideas for how you can improve the security of your own GitHub Actions workflows and software supply chain.